skillitzimberg/todo-app/PLANNING.md

     - Insert the element into the todo list
     - Clear the form input of content
 3. As a user I want to be able to mark a todo as complete
-    - Add an element to each todo with the text "mark complete"
+    - Add an element to each `li` with the text "mark complete"
-    - Create a reference to this element ????
+    - Create a reference to the todos `ul`
+    - Attach an event handler to the todos `ul`
+    - Use the event to target the todo `span`
+    - Add a `complete` class to the todo `span`
+    - Create `styles.css` file
+    - Link the stylesheet to the HTML
+    - Add a CSS rule to line-through the todo text
 4. As a user I want to be able to delete todos that have been completed

 ## Googled